chipsalliance/firrtl-spec/spec.md

 ```firrtl
     node mynode = and(in, UInt<4>(1))
 ```

+The principal type of a node is the inferred type of the expression given in the definition.

 The value of a node is determined by the expression given in the definition.
 The principal type of a node (see [@sec:principal-types-of-circuit-components])